|

 exclude sugar.
 The idea is to guard against the continued growth of

-yeast and to fortify the immune system, and since sugar is a main food
+yeast and to fortify the immune system, and since sugar is the main food

 source for yeast, and does not benefit the immune system, it has to be